patronik/ragman/README.md

 # Ragman - is an open source AI powered chatbot, that provides the possibility to include your custom documents (RAG) in order to achive context specific question answering.

 ## Features
+### Documents
 - Document indexing: Documents are sent to specific endpoint where the are chunked into semantic pieces, normalized, and saved to postgresql database as vector data.
 - Document search by similarity: User prompt is converted to vector and the search of similar documents is performed.
 - Document categorization: Documents are supplied with a category attribute as well as metadata (document attributes like creatiin date, title, etc.) that are supposed to increase the quality of conversational context.
 - Document ebedding: Similar documents are embedded into user prompt and sent to OpenAI completion API.
+### Chat
 - Chat interface: Simple chat iterface, where you can have your conersation with LLM.
+- Coversation history: The app keeps conversation history in database in order to preserve a better context.
+  Prevoius messages that were created in the last 24 hours are sent to completion API.
+- Conversation category/topic: You can choose a category/topic of conversation.
+This affects on the document retrieval process as documnents are supplied with category durin indexing.
+  This allows you to build a different document collections on different topics.
 ## API

 ## Installation